convisoappsec/conviso-docs/docs/cli/installation.md

 ```
 The command will print the current version and exit with success.
 Now we are ready to proceed.

+## CI/CD
+For running the CLI in the CI/CD, please check the menu with all the different tools that we are integrated.
+If your tool is not there, please contact us to assess it.

 ## Shell Completion
-This section will guide you to activate the flow shell completion.
+This section will guide you to activate the [CLI shell completion](https://en.wikipedia.org/wiki/Command-line_completion) feature.
 This is not required to use the tool so you can skip it if you want.

 ### Bash
 Open your .bashrc file at ~/.bashrc and place the following snippet in the end of file.